 Nowadays there’s a romantic vision surrounding grano arso and orecchiette made with this flour.
 Often people roast flour to achieve a product similar to the original grano arso.
 It’s one of many examples of romanticizing the past and embracing the painful past as a beloved culinary tradition.

-Coffee and Coffee Surrogates
+Italian women and food during WWII - Coffee and Coffee Surrogates

 Another chapter in Chewing the Fat talks about pork and the role of pork in Italian cuisine.
 In the past one pig would be enough for an entire family and every little bit of the pig was used.
 Only one in 10 families were lucky enough to have a pig and for those who didn’t have enough to feed the pig they couldn’t have one.
 Pork remains a key element in Italian cuisine and still almost every part of the pig is used.